What Is The Root Cause Of Depression And How Does It Affect Mental Health?

 Practicing healthy sleep hygiene habits can be critical to your mental and physical health.
 If you’re experiencing sleep problems, take the time to reach out to a professional for support.
 There are changes that you can make to potentially get your sleep schedule back on track.

 If you recently started taking a new type of birth control and have been diagnosed with depression, discuss this with your prescribing doctor.
 Your birth control may need to be changed or adjusted.
-Additionally, you might be able to work with your doctor to find methods for improving your mental well-being.
+Additionally, you might be able to work with your doctor to find methods for improving your mental well-being, you are ensuring that both your reproductive and mental health are effectively managed.

 Getty/PeopleImages

 Certain types of stress might be acting as depression triggers for you.
-Depression triggers are often defined as activities or situations that cause a depressive response.
-Triggers may include a challenging task at your job or conflict with someone you love.
+Triggers are often defined as activities or situations that cause a depressive response.
+Potential triggers of depression include a challenging task at your job or conflict with someone you love.

 Working with a therapist may help you develop coping mechanisms for stress, such as mindfulness and breathing exercises, and start recognizing depression triggers.
 It might also be possible to learn how to avoid these problems to prevent yourself from falling into a depressive state in the future.